 Attendance at all class meetings is required.
-Your attendance and participation can have a direct impact (positive or negative) on how well you do in the course.
+A portion of your final grade is dependent on class participation.
+As such, your attendance and participation can have a direct impact (positive or negative) on how well you do in the course.